Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: Introduction

-All estimates are delicate in the critical case due to the small difference between time scales.
-While nucleation occurs in the diffusive scale $N^2$, the evolution of the condensate is observed in the time scale $N^2 \log N$, and the equilibration inside the wells in a time scale $(N/\log N)^2$.
+In the second part of the article, we apply the method described above to critical zero-range processes.
+All estimates are delicate in the critical case due to the small difference between time-scales.
+While coarsening occurs in the diffusive scale $N^2$, the evolution of the condensate is observed in the time-scale $N^2 \log N$, and the equilibration inside the sets $\mc E^x_N$ in a time-scale $(N/\log N)^2$.

-To our knowledge, this is the first model which does not visit points and for which the metastable behavior is derived.
-Interesting problems, left for future investigations, are the description of the nucleation phase of this model and the behavior of the condensate in the case where the number of sites increases together with the number of particles.